Ignitarium-AI/PyTorch-Tutorial/README.md

 # PyTorch-Tutorial

-This tutorial explaines PyTorch installation, basics of pytorch tensor and simple perceptron training using PyTorch.
+This tutorial explains PyTorch installation, basics of pytorch tensor and simple perceptron training using PyTorch.

 #### File Structure